 Skip to Content

-Each fall, during back-to-school season, I make it a priority to focus on getting our dinner routine back on track.
-Here are four tricks I use to establish a family dinner routine that works for my crew.
+Each fall, during back-to-school season, I make it a priority to focus on getting our family dinner routine back on track.
+Whether you are in the midst of back-to-school craziness or just need a restart after getting off track, here are four tricks I use to establish a family dinner routine that works for my crew, including one that I’m pretty sure will surprise you…

 I don’t know about you, but I have a love-hate relationship with back-to-school time.
 It’s always a relief to have a regular schedule again and to have more time to get things done while the kids are in school.
 And yet, each year I find that I am taken by surprise by the busyness that fills our afternoons with soccer practices, music lessons, back-to-school nights, PTA meetings, and other school year activities.